 Christian Levett has amassed one of the world’s most important private collections of antiquities.
 In 2011, he opened his own museum in southern France to house part of the collection: the MACM (Musée d’Art Classique de Mougins).
 Over the last few years, and increasingly since his retirement, Levett has sponsored archaeological excavations, exhibitions and outreach projects – including the current The Classical Now at King’s College London.
 He is owner of Minerva, and sits on the Board of the Ashmolean Museum in Oxford and on the Arms and Armour Committee at The Metropolitan Museum of Art in New York.
-Michael Squire, curator of The Classical Now, met with Levett to discuss the history of his collection – and to ask about his future collecting plans…
+Michael Squire, who leads the research project behind The Classical Now at King's, met with Levett to discuss the history of his collection – and to ask about his future collecting plans…

 Michael Squire: Christian, can you start by telling us something about the history of your collection: what were the first things that you remember collecting?